-Compliant How this was applied Where to find further information in the Accounts The Company's business model identifies that investment in key resources on which the business relies - Accsys' intellectual property, expertise, innovation, research and development, branding, employees and relationships with numerous third parties including business partners, equipment manufacturers, wood suppliers, distributors and customers - underpins all that Accsys does.
+Compliant How this was applied Where to find further information in the Accounts oniprant. ✓ The Company's business model identifies that investment in key resources on which the business relies - Accsys' intellectual property, expertise, innovation, research and development, branding, employees and relationships with numerous third parties including business partners, equipment manufacturers, wood suppliers, distributors and customers - underpins all that Accsys does.
 Investment from the Company's other key stakeholders, its shareholders and finance providers make this possible.
 The Board regularly receives reports on the status of key stakeholders, including investor relations led updates in respect of shareholders and updates on all levels of the workforce from the Chief People Officer.
 This is complemented by frequent briefings on ESG and customer and supplier issues to members of the Board.
 These sources support the Board to consider stakeholders' views during relevant decision-making processes.
 In addition to the above, the Board takes steps to verify feedback.
-For example, each year, the Board invites personnel to attend 'Meet the Board Lunches' at its offices, providing an informal forum to facilitate and encourage engagement and open dialogue between the Board and the Company's workforce.
+For example, each year, the Board trivites personnel to attend 'Meet the Board Lunches' at its offices, providing an informal forum to facilitate and encourage engagement and open dialogue between the Board and the Company's workforce.
 Further evidence of Accsys' awareness of and commitment to acting in a socially responsible way is set out in the Accsys Sustainability Report.
 This Report includes details of the impact that Accsys' business and operations has on the wider community.
 Furthermore, the Company has increased reporting scope and transparency, including reporting to established global reporting frameworks GRI and SASB.
-The Company published its first reports under these standards again for FY23.
+The Company published its first reports under these standards again for FY22 and is going to publish reports under these standards again for FY22.
 The information required for GRI reporting has increased and so the Company will be providing more information than FY22 on its compliance with these standards.
-The 'further information' column provides details of where the Sustainability Report can be downloaded from.
-The Company is committed Stakeholder engagement (page 67) Corporate Governance QCA Compliance Statement (page 82) See www.accsysplc.com/ for the Sustainability Report and Modern Slavery Statement
+The 'further information' column provides details of where the Sustainabi Stakeholder engagement (page 67) Corporate Governance QCA Compliance Statemen (page 82) See www.accsysplc.com/ fo the Sustainability Report ar Modern Slavery Statement